shadaj/slinky/docs/public/docs/installation.md

 While Slinky can be in a simple Scala.js app with no bundler, we highly recommend that you use [webpack](https://webpack.js.org/) for bundling your application with its dependencies.
 The SBT plugin [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler/) automates much of the process around configuring webpack, and is very useful for adding webpack to an SBT build setup.

 ## IntelliJ Support
 Starting with Slinky 0.5.0, the `@react` macro annotation is implemented with Macro Paradise to ensure compatibility with future versions of Scala, so a small extra step is required to enable IDE support in IntelliJ.
-After loading, your project, enable library extensions in `Settings > Languages & Frameworks > Scala > Extensions`.
+After loading, your project, check `Enable loading external extensions` in `Settings > Languages & Frameworks > Scala > Extensions`.
 After applying these settings and refreshing your SBT project again, IntelliJ will pop up with a request to enable Slinky support.

 ## Credits
 Much credit goes to existing Scala.js libraries for React, such as [scalajs-react](https://github.com/japgolly/scalajs-react), which provided a lot of inspiration for Slinky's design.
 Credit also goes to [scala-js-preact](https://github.com/LMnet/scala-js-preact), which provided the inspiration for the `@react` macro annotation.